WAMPUS

 “Yeah.”

-Kelly shook her head.
-“She overlooked that.
-She’s a woman of God.
+“She overlooked that,” Kelly said.
+“She’s a woman of God.
 And she overlooked that.”
-Her voice went soft, not sad—just matter-of-fact.
-Like the weather.
+Her voice was soft, not sad, just factual, like announcing tomorrow’s weather.

 “I mean that’s his charm.
 That’s his curse.
 He ain’t evil.
 But he don’t believe in anything.
 And that’s dangerous.”